Female Hair Loss Treatment

 Female pattern hair loss, medically referred to as androgenetic alopecia, can occur at any age.
+It is by far the most common cause of hair loss in women.
 Similar to male pattern baldness, it is mostly a genetic condition.
-If you look back at women in previous generations in your family, you will very often see hair loss.
+If you look back at the women and men in previous generations in your family, you will very often see hair loss.
 Although due to the same underlying factor as male pattern baldness, female pattern hair loss typically occurs differently from what many men experience.
-The hair loss often begins as thinning hair on the top and sides of the scalp, although the back of the head may also be affected.
+The hair loss often begins as thinning hair on the top and sides of the scalp, although sometimes the back of the head may also be affected.
 Hair loss often will continue unless treated.

 Some women experience medical (non-hereditary) causes of hair loss that must be investigated.
 In these situations, our skilled hair restoration team will work in conjunction with your family physician or endocrinologist to identify the cause.
 Then, we will work together to effectively treat it.